Company FAQs

 2What certifications does MicroGenDX have?

-MicroGenDX We are CAP and CLIA certified.
+MicroGenDX is CAP and CLIA certified.
 College of American Pathologists (CAP) is a laboratory accreditation program that is widely recognized as the ‘gold standard’ and has served as a model for various federal, state, and private laboratory accreditation programs throughout the world.
 The Clinical Laboratory Improvement Amendments (CLIA) establish quality standards for all laboratory testing to ensure the accuracy, reliability, and timeliness of patient test results regardless of where the test was performed.
+MicroGenDX is also available in New York via the approval of Wadsworth Labs.

 3How long has MicroGenDX been in business?